To look at our course options and pricing please download the PDF.

 3 meals Saturday and Sunday

-Own room with study desk
+Own room and study area with internet

 $80 per night over Christmas (24/12/19 to 02/01/20.
 Total 9 nights) price includes 3 meals and extra festive season food) Please look at the Nelson English Centre A to Z.